jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 __TIP:__ _If your unit tests are nasty and/or difficult to implement, the issue is probably not the test.
 It is an indication that code those tests confirm is nasty and in need of refactoring and/or redesign._

 That previous __TIP__ is going to haunt you.
 Legacy code wasn't created using TDD.
 It is probably nasty and in need of refactoring and/or redesign.
 The unit tests will be nasty and difficult to implement, at least at the start.
-You may not be able to refactor and/or redesign these tests until the code they cover is refactored and/or cleaned.

 Well designed and implemented code tends to have straightforward test cases.
 Therefore, test cases that are messy, confusing, complicated, etc. may be an indication that the code they confirm is messy, confusing, complicated, etc. This could be an indication of a redesign opportunity, but I’m getting a bit ahead of myself.

 ## Seams
 <img src="https://upload.wikimedia.org/wikipedia/commons/9/97/Skr%C3%A4ddare_-_Tailor_-_Malm%C3%B6_1993.jpg" alt="Tailor" title="Image Source: https://commons.wikimedia.org/wiki/File:Skr%C3%A4ddare_-_Tailor_-_Malm%C3%B6_1993.jpg " width = "35%" align="right" style="padding-right: 20px;">